clk-project/clk/README.md

 # FAQ
 ## Why cannot I run my command that needs library X that is installed on my computer?
-Most likely you installed click-project into a virtualenv, maybe using pipx to install click-project.
+Most likely you installed clk into a virtualenv, maybe using pipx to install clk.

 That is a recommended way of installing things, because virtualenv provide an isolated python environment.
 On the other hand, I guess that the library X was